 Hyland’s baby teething tablets are homeopathic teething tablets containing belladonna marketed to relieve teething symptoms in infants and children.
 The homeopathic tablets do not require FDA evaluation to determine their safety or effectiveness nor whether they relieve teething symptoms as claimed.

 After receiving multiple adverse event reports about infants and children experiencing problems when using the teething tablets, the FDA laboratory analyzed the tablets and found inconsistent belladonna levels of a much greater amount than indicated on the label or packaging materials.

 The FDA warned consumers in January 2017 “homeopathic teething tablets containing belladonna pose an unnecessary risk to infants and children” and requested Hyland’s teething tablets manufacturer, Standard Homeopathic Company (“Standard”), to voluntarily recall the tablets, which it declined to do at that time.

 Standard has now agreed to voluntarily recall all lots of its Hyland’s teething tablets.
 Consumers should contact Standard directly at 1-800-991-3376 for further information about the recall.

-The FDA recommends consumers immediately stop giving the teething tablets to their children, and contact your healthcare provider if you believe your child has suffered any ill effects from consuming Hyland’s teething tablets.
+The FDA recommends consumers immediately stop giving the teething tablets to their children, and contact their healthcare provider if they believe their child has suffered any ill effects from consuming Hyland’s teething tablets.

 The FDA also asks that any healthcare providers or consumers who are aware of any adverse events or side effects from using Hyland’s teething tablets complete an FDA MedWatch report.
 The report can be completed and submitted online at https://www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program or by calling 1-800-332-1088 to request an adverse event form.